Best Practices for Changing Passwords: Frequency Guidelines

 Conclusion

-Passwords can be breached, and making them strong and complex isn’t the only thing you can do.
-You stand a better chance changing passwords every six months to stay ahead of potential hackers.
+Even the most secure phrases can be breached, and making them strong and complex isn’t the only thing you can do.
+You stand a better chance of changing passwords every six months to stay ahead of potential hackers.